Ants on a garden plant

 Marigold flowering plants

-Marigolds will give your garden that color pop, and these flowering plants will attract bees, butterflies hummingbirds, and other small bird species because of their nectar.
+Marigolds will give your garden that color pop, and these flowering plants will attract bees, butterflies, hummingbirds, and other small bird species because of their nectar.
 Marigolds come in a range of vibrant colors, from sunny yellow to fiery red.

-Ants are drawn by the nectar and can be seen at times crawling around the base of marigolds, when installing these plants do not plant too close to your house or if planting close to your home use a natural ant-repellent coffee or chili powder.
+Ants are drawn by the nectar and can be seen at times crawling around the base of marigolds.
+When installing these plants, do not plant too close to your house, or if planting close to your home, use a natural ant-repellent coffee or chili powder.
 Neem oil or insecticidal soap will bring ant control.

 Bonus Points Just for You